-Another recommended place to explore in the UK is the quaint town of Bath, 3 hours drive south west of London, easily accessible by bus or train for a day trip.
+Another recommended place to explore in the UK is the quaint town of Bath, 3 hours drive south west of London, easily accessible by bus or train for a day trip or you can hire a car for the day.
 This town is known for the thermal hot springs which the Romans turned into a public bathing complex.
 You can’t go in them, however, there are places nearby that you can if that’s your thing.

 If you plan to go to Bath, ensure you visit the nearby Stonehenge too, a prehistoric ring of standing rocks from 3000BC.
 Pretty amazing feat for that long ago.

 Marriage days survived thus far: 16 😉